 Trading with stop orders and setting up the stop losses helps traders to determine their amount of exposure to the risk early on.
 Stop losses, or exit losses thus helps to protect your capital.
 However, it can be a bit tricky when making use of both stop orders and stop losses.
 Typically, the reward to risk ratio should be approximately three times or more than the risk that you are willing to take.

-Once you set up your risk exposure which determines your risk-reward ratio, the next aspect is to lock in or protect your profits.
+Once you set up your risk exposure (your risk-reward ratio), you should lock in or protect your profits.
 This can be done by making use of trailing stops.
 The ideal setting for trailing stops is under the 10 day EMA during a good uptrend.
-This is however subjective and can vary based on your trading style, indicators being used and so on.
+This is subjective and can vary based on your trading style, indicators being used and so on.

 Forex drawdown – Wrap up

 By following this principle, you are basically limiting your drawdown (on this trade to be specific) to only 2%.
-However, bear in mind that despite limiting your risk to just 2% on a trade, a series of losing trades could eventually add up and increase your drawdown even higher.
+But remember, limiting your risk to just 2% on a trade is not enough.
+A series of losing trades will add up and increase your drawdown.

 The key to managing forex drawdowns is to learn the skills of good risk/money management and to also follow a disciplined forex trading system.
 Most often, there are a few trades that compel us to take a position based on impulse.
 Such trades can be risky and in most cases is the reason for closing as a losing trade.